 After reading a myriad of studies completed in the field, I struggled to gain a clear picture of how equitable teaching looks in the online medium.
-Furthermore, what does an teacher do when they teach online and wish to embody key principles of equitable education?
-Faculty at University of Wisconsin-Green Bay had similar questions and, to create a way to aid instructors in their mindfulness of equity-minded and inclusive teaching practices in online courses, they built from work completed by the University of Southern California's Center for Urban Education (CUE) to create a method for analyzing and aligning course design and instruction with the goals of equity and inclusivity.
-Their rubric (https://whitesforracialequity.org/wp-content/uploads/2017/07/Equity-for-Online-Classes GB-Wisconsin.pdf) identifies six principles; inclusivity, respect for diversity, values diverse life experiences and ways of knowing, advocates high expectations for all students, accessibility, and continuous improvement and self-evaluation and general characteristics of each principle to assist instructors in analyzing their online course curriculum and instruction.
+Furthermore, what does a teacher do when they teach online and wish to embody key principles of equitable education?
+Faculty at University of Wisconsin-Green Bay had similar questions and, to aid instructors in their mindfulness of equity-minded and inclusive teaching practices in online courses, they built from work completed by the University of Southern California's Center for Urban Education (CUE) to create a method for analyzing and aligning course design and instruction with the goals of equity and inclusivity.
+Their rubric (https://whitesforracialequity.org/wp-content/uploads/2017/07/Equity-for-Online-Classes_GB-Wisconsin.pdf) identifies six principles; inclusivity, respect for diversity, values diverse life experiences and ways of knowing, advocates high expectations for all students, accessibility, and continuous improvement and self-evaluation to assist instructors in analyzing their online course curriculum and instruction.
 The detail included in this rubric gives instructors a meaningful place to begin equity-minded work on their online pedagogy.
 It is also my hypothesis that creating an online community of learners where students can be an authentic version of themselves may support feelings of equity among students and, as a result, deepen the learning experience.